Documentation

 Team member can clone the repository like this:

 Warning this will overwrite the existing files in the local folder from remote.
+If you configured .gitignore correctly, only four files mentioned above will be overwritten.

 git init